Beautiful Puglia – A Road Trip Itinerary

 Polignano al Mare

-From Ostuni the itinerary takes you inland to Alberobello, but if you have a day to spare and fancy some beach time, head to beautiful Polignano al Mare, about 40 minutes away.
+From Ostuni the itinerary takes you inland to Alberobello, but if you have enough time, head to beautiful Polignano al Mare, a 40 min drive away.

 Hit the chic and incredibly picturesque Lama Monachile beach and chill for the day or visit one of the craftsmen and artists who work in the town.